LukeGrahamLandry/franca/devlog.md

     it can call debug_log_str.
     but it can also call `fn pls(s: Str) Unit = debug_log_str(s);` can also call a copy pasted version of print... so this is all just useless and its some crazy layout thing??
+  - something to do with string escapes maybe? but those work everywhere else.
+  - like i dont have high faith that its not a cranelift bug. maybe we're back to just doing everything myself because its harder to debug other people's stuff.
+- most of the slowdown in calling get_info a lot was because i was checking cache on ty but saving on raw_ty

 ## (May 24)